 Ensure you keep your desk organised and tidy as it helps you stay focused.
 Messiness and clutter distract the mind, increases anxiety, and can make you feel less motivated.

 Before you start your study session, ensure you have everything you need so you’re not running around looking for things, breaking your concentration each time.

 4. MAKE IT COMFORTABLE

 Although laying on my bed was comfortable, it was not the most productive space to be studying.
-You want to enjoy the place where you study, be comfortable, but not too comfortable.
+You want to enjoy your study space.
+You want to be comfortable, but not too comfortable.
 Change out of your pyjamas before you crack open your books to give your mind another signal that this isn’t lounge time, but study time.

 Make your area comfortable for your body.
-Ensure you have a comfortable chair and your back is well-supported, so your posture is in good form when you’re studying.
+Get a suitable chair to support your back and posture when you’re studying.
 Check the lighting and temperature.
 If you are at the library, bring a jumper.
-If you are at home open a window to let natural light in.
+If you are at home, open a window to let in natural light.

 5. ELIMINATE DISTRACTIONS

 It is a study space for a reason.
 Eliminate the distractions.
 Put your phone away, close down your social media and online shopping windows and put the snacks away!
 Your study space is for studying.